proofrock/ws4sqlite/README.md

 Possible use cases are the ones where remote access to a sqlite db is useful/needed, for example a data layer for a remote application, possibly serverless or even called from a web page (*after security considerations* of course).

-We are also building some client libraries that will abstract the "raw" JSON-based communication.
+Client libraries are available, that will abstract the "raw" JSON-based communication.
 See [here](https://github.com/proofrock/ws4sqlite-client-jvm) for Java/JVM, [here](https://github.com/proofrock/ws4sqlite-client-go) for Go(lang); others will follow.

 As a quick example, after launching